 Recasting kidney failure as cardiovascular disease is key to recapturing our past momentum toward better outcomes among dialysis patients.
 Increasing hemodialysis directly addresses the state of persistent fluid overload that engenders cardiovascular disease.
 Frequent hemodialysis can be used for either secondary or primary prevention of cardiovascular disease, given careful evaluation and selection of patients.
 It is time to give the therapy greater consideration.
 We owe this to current and future patients entrusted to our care.

-Not everyone will experience the reported benefits of home and more frequent hemodialysis.
+Not everyone will experience the reported benefits of more frequent hemodialysis.
 All forms of hemodialysis involve some risks.
-When vascular access is exposed to more frequent use, infection of the site, and other access related complications may also be potential risks.
+When vascular access is exposed to more frequent use, infection of the site, and other access related complications may also

 Certain risks associated with hemodialysis treatment are increased when performing nocturnal therapy due to the length of treatment time and because the patient and care partner are sleeping.